infinum/qa-handbook/Basics/Testing in general.md

 - **Absence-of-errors is a fallacy**

-Some organizations expect that testers can run all possible tests and find all possible defects, but principles 2 and 1, respectively, tell us that this is impossible.
-Further, it is a fallacy (i.e., a mistaken belief) to expect that just finding and fixing a large number of defects will ensure the success of a system.
-For example, thoroughly testing all specified requirements and fixing all defects found could still produce a system that is difficult to use, that does not fulfill the users’ needs and expectations, or that is inferior compared to other competing systems.
+Some organizations wrongly expect testers to run all tests and find all defects, which is impossible (principle 2).
+Simply fixing numerous defects doesn't guarantee system success; the system could still be user-unfriendly or inferior to competitors (principle 1).

 ## Rapid Software Testing